Scott-Wheeler/django-journey/README.md

 # django-journey
-My journey into Django
+My journey into Django (thank you GitHub name suggestions)

 I'm learning Django, as well as GitHub.

 This is going to be fun! :)

-I've already started on the official tutorial on the Django site.
-I could upload the code I have so far, but that would be less fun.
-I'm going to start the tutorial from scratch again.
-I was only on page 2 anyway :P
+I've finished the official tutorial on the Django site.
+Next I'm going to do the Django REST Framework tutorial.

 All of the edits in this tutorial are being done manually (rather than copypaste) so that I learn more.